-About our report Who we are The world Our value creation we operate in Positioning Value creation through proven strategy Value creation through performance Governance appendices Governance appendices Other appendices Shareholders' calendar
+About our report Who we are The world we operate in Positioning Value creation through performance Governance appendices Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar

 HOW THE SUPERVISORY BOARD SPENT ITS TIME

 The Supervisory Board typically meets five times per year in Cape Town.
 Proceedings at meetings are directed by an agenda.